Articles

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as an overlap resistance that aligns close to a 38.2% Fibonacci retracement, and the 61.8% Fibonacci projection, indicating a potential area where selling pressures could intensify.
+Supporting reasons: Identified as a pullback support that aligns closely with the 50% Fibonacci retracement, indicating a potential area where buying interest could pick up

 EUR/USD: